soumen-pradhan/soumen-pradhan.github.io/_posts/2023-06-25-timing-code.md

 ## Timing Code Chunks

-Sometimes we need to measure the time taken by some block of code to get a sense of the performance chockpoints.
+Sometimes we need to measure the time taken by some block of code to get a sense of the performance chokepoints.
 But, adding an entire library could be too cumbersome for small cases.

 From this [video by The Cherno](https://youtu.be/oEx5vGNFrLk), here is